lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Hijacking.md

 <img width="752" alt="Screenshot 2024-10-10 at 9 43 48 PM" src="https://github.com/user-attachments/assets/114fd610-0ece-49fd-9a06-c3644866a200">

 TCP hijacking involves an attacker intercepting and manipulating TCP sessions to gain unauthorized access to sensitive information.
 The attacker exploits vulnerabilities such as predictable sequence numbers or weak authentication to impersonate legitimate parties and control the hijacked sessions, allowing for data theft or manipulation.
 To maintain the hijacked session, the attacker must prevent ACKs from reaching the compromised machine, achieved by either delaying or blocking the ACK packets.
-This tactic is often used alongside ARP poisoning, leading to observable patterns in our traffic analysis.
+This tactic is often used alongside ARP poisoning, leading to observable patterns in traffic analysis.

 ### How it works: